 The resulting benefit amount moreover differs for those employed and those unemployed.
 It is also different for the self-employed.
 Generally, the health insurance has to pay the employee share of social security contributions on the benefit amount.
-For those who are not self-employed, contributions to statutory pension insurance for employees (9.3% in 2018-2022), to long-term care insurance (1.275% in 2017 and 2018 and 1.525% in 2019 - 2022), and to unemployment insurance (1.5% in 2017 and 2018, 1.25% in 2019 and 1.2% in 2020-2022) are paid and thereby reduce the benefit amount.
-For the self-employed, only contributions to statutory pension insurance are subtracted, however, the entire rate assuming the self-employed have to pay the employer's share as well (18.7% in 2017 and 18.6% for the period 2018-2022).
+For those who are not self-employed, contributions to statutory pension insurance for employees (9.3% in 2020-2023), to long-term care insurance (1.525% in 2020-2023), and to unemployment insurance (1.2% in 2020-2022 and 1.3% in 2023) are paid and thereby reduce the benefit amount.
+For the self-employed, only contributions to statutory pension insurance are subtracted, however, the entire rate assuming the self-employed have to pay the employer's share as well (18.6% in 2020-2023).
 For the unemployed, the social security contributions are covered by the health insurance, and thus benefit amounts are not reduced.

 Severity of the illness is not observed.
 Thus, for all entitled individuals only the minimum benefit level (70% for statutory health insurance and 80% for private health insurance) is assumed.
 The benefit entitlement basis is approximated differently for those employed and for those unemployed.
-For those employed, i.e. those who are not in receipt of unemployment benefits I ($bunct_s=0$), the general proxy for pre-spell income is applied (i_ntpy , also see Section 3.3.4).
-For those in receipt of unemployment benefits I ($bunct_s>0$), it is assumed that this is receipt equals the entitlement basis and it is applied to determine the benefit amount.
+For those employed, i.e. those who are not in receipt of unemployment benefits I ( $bunct\s=0$ ), the general proxy for pre-spell income is applied ( $i\ntpy$ , also see Section 3.3.4).
+For those in receipt of unemployment benefits I ( $bunct\s>0$ ), it is assumed that this is receipt equals the entitlement basis and it is applied to determine the benefit amount.

-2.5.7 Unemployment Benefits II and Social Benefits (bunnc_de and bsaot_de)
+2.5.7 Citizen's benefit and Social Benefits (bunnc\de and bsaot\de)

-Unemployment benefits II are means-tested benefits to cover the needs of people who are not employed and not in receipt of contributory unemployment benefits (or whose contributory unemployment benefits do not entirely cover their basic needs).
-In addition, social benefits are supposed to capture people who live together with recipients of unemployment benefits II but who are themselves not eligible to them, typically children, to cover their needs as well.
+Citizen's benefit are means-tested benefits to cover the needs of people who are not employed and not in receipt of contributory unemployment benefits (or whose contributory unemployment benefits do not entirely cover their basic needs).
+Up to the year 2022, social benefits were supposed to capture people who live together with recipients of citizen's benefit (then unemployment benefits II) but who are themselves not eligible to them, typically children, to cover their needs as well.
+Although, social benefits have been incorporated into citizen's benefits from 2023 on, both benefit components are still simulated separately for intertemporal comparisons.

-Unemployment benefits II are means tested with respect to income and wealth.
+Citizen's benefit are means tested with respect to income and wealth.
 Means are determined by the needs of the "community" (Bedarfsgemeinschaft), which includes - if applicable - the partner (married or not, but living in the same household) and dependent children up to 25 years of age.
 This is the unit of analysis.

-All individuals aged 15 or older, but younger than 65, who are able to work for at least three hours per day are eligible for "unemployment benefits II".
+All individuals aged 15 or older, but younger than 65, who are able to work for at least three hours per day are eligible for citizen's benefit.
 Students eligible to education benefits and old-age pensioners are not eligible.
 Unemployment is no requirement for entitlement, and there is no limitation for the hours worked.
 However, unemployment benefits I may be received at the same time.
 Dependent children need to be aged younger than 25, not be married and do not have earnings that cover their basic needs in order to be eligible to social benefits.
-They need to live in households receiving unemployment benefits II.
+They need to live in households receiving citizen's benefit.

-Unemployment benefits II are means tested with respect to income and wealth of the unit of analysis.
+Citizen's benefits are means tested with respect to income and wealth of the unit of analysis.
 This means that the household's income and wealth are considered for the determination of needs, except for some allowances.
 This is usually done by a means test regarding income and wealth.